 - This project consists of constructing a 10’ wide bike trail from North 10th Street to North County Road on the south side of the Big Ditch on the Water District’s property.

 - TWM Submitted a draft copy of the Project Report to IDOT on October 4, 2016 and we are currently waiting for comments from the District.

 - A Public Information Meeting was held on October 24, 2016 to present the project and obtain comments from the public.

-- This Project cost is estimated at $72,700 with construction currently expected to begin in the summer of 2017 concurrent with Phase 1 if possible.
+- This Project cost is estimated at $72,700 with construction possibly to begin in the summer of 2017 concurrent with Phase 1.